WheelockLab/NetworkLevelAnalysis/docs/source/network_level_tests.rst

 The non-permuted method measures how significant each network is compared to the entire connectome using the given statistical test.
 The non-permuted method, like its name suggests, does not employ permutation testing.
-:math:`\chi` :sup:`2`  and Hypergeometric tests are two sample and compare a network block against the rest of the connectome.
+:math:`\chi^2`  and Hypergeometric tests are two sample and compare a network block against the rest of the connectome.
 Student's *t*-test, Welch's *t*-test, Wilcoxon Signed-Rank, and Kolmogorov-Smirnov tests are performed single-sample for each network pair using edge-level data.

 The full connectome method ranks the non-permuted (observed) significance of each network against the